ptosin/learn-CSS/readme.md

-# Learnt how to implement exter CSS
+# Learnt how to implement external CSS